Invite Joanne to speak at your next event

 Potential Speaking Topics:

 Joanne Lipman has traveled the globe talking with male executives about how to close the gender gap.
 In the wake of the #MeToo movement, men who didn’t consider sexism to be “their” issue were eager to become male allies.
 We are seeing a similar dynamic now, as white allies worldwide step up to fight racism.
 But how can workplaces translate that activism into meaningful action?
 As businesses grapple with institutional racism, the similarities with the #MeToo movement offer some clues – and some warnings about how to avoid missteps.
 In this user-friendly talk, Lipman offers meaningful, action-oriented steps to build diversity into leadership, culture and practices.

 In the wake of COVID-19, we have a nation of people – and companies - that are rethinking their futures.
 Entire job categories are being transformed; industries have to reengineer their business models; companies have to reimagine their purpose and products.
+Where does work go from here?
 This is an arena Joanne knows well.
 Dubbed “innovator in chief” by The New York Times, she specializes in finding the “white space” where new ideas can flourish.
-With lively storytelling backed by the latest studies and research, Joanne shows how people and industries have successfully transformed themselves, and teases out the lessons we can put into practice ourselves.
+With lively storytelling backed by the latest studies and research, Joanne shows how people and industries are successfully transforming themselves, and teases out the lessons we can put into practice ourselves.

 Women at Work: A Guide for Men